saanvi06/Booking.com/README.md

 4. Select a date to visit this attraction
 5. Increment the adult ticket by 1 and click Next
 6. Verify the price on the checkout page

+Install Node.js and Cypress to run the test
+I performed the test by installing cypress by directly downloading from CDN location.

+But, if you prefer to install Node.js then cypress can be installed via the following commands Install Cypress via npm:

+cd /your/project/path
+npm install cypress --save-dev